Apply for social housing

 For each extra person over 18 years old, you must provide suitable proof of identity and income information.

 You can only use this form when you first apply for public housing.
-You can't use it to add people to your tenancy after you have got a house.
+You can't use it to add people to your tenancy after you get a house.

 If you need some help with this form, contact your local housing office.